 Cooperative Cannabis Company

+Can the cooperative model be applied to the cannabis industry?
+We think so.
 Cooperatives are based on the values of self-help, self-responsibility, democracy, equality, equity, and solidarity.
 Cooperative businesses exist to meet their members' needs; they are user-owned, user-controlled, and user-benefiting.
-They are more focused on service than investment or shareholder value.
-Can the cooperative model be applied to the cannabis industry?
-We think so.
+As a worker-owned cooperative, all workers who are accepted into Chicago Cannabis Company are considered candidates to become owners of the company after a vetting period.

 If you have skills or resources that could help us grow the company, and you are interested in joining us, fill out our form by following the link below and we will follow up with you promptly.